IAAR-Shanghai/NewsBench/README.md

         <td rowspan="2">BaseCallApi.py</td>
         <td>model_name</td>
         <td>true</td>
-        <td>The name of the model to be called by the API,Currently supported models include: Gpt4, ernie, and baichuan2-53b</td>
+        <td>The name of the model to be called by the API, Currently supported models include: Gpt4, ernie, and baichuan2-53b</td>
     </tr>
     <tr>
         <td>worker</td>